Three Percenters: Organization and activities

-2021 Capitol attack
+Participation in the January 6 United States Capitol attack

-Supporters of the Three Percenters, were present and wore emblematic gear or symbols during the protests and storming of the U.S. Capitol on January 6, 2021. other groups attending included the Proud Boys and Oath Keepers.
+Supporters of the Three Percenters were present and wore emblematic gear or symbols during the protests and storming of the U.S. Capitol on January 6, 2021.
+Other groups attending included the Proud Boys and Oath Keepers.
 After breaking through police lines or being let through multiple police perimeters, these groups occupied, vandalized, breached the Capitol Building and ransacked it for several hours.

 At least one man tied to the Three Percenter movement was arrested and charged with involvement of the attack; the man was also reportedly tied to two other extremist groups, the Proud Boys and Oath Keepers.
-At the time of the January 6 protests, a truck owned by Illinois State Rep. Chris Miller (the husband of U.S. Representative Mary Miller) was in a restricted area next to the Capitol and bore a Three Percenters decal logo.
-On March 18, 2021, the Illinois House voted to censure Miller for attending the January 6 “Save America” rally that preceded the insurrection at the Capitol by supporters of former President Donald Trump.
+At the time of the January 6 protests, a truck owned by Illinois state representative Chris Miller (the husband of U.S. representative Mary Miller) was in a restricted area next to the Capitol and bore a Three Percenters decal logo.
+On March 18, 2021, the Illinois House voted to censure Miller for attending the January 6 "Save America" rally that preceded the insurrection at the Capitol by supporters of former President Donald Trump.

+Multiple factions of the Three Percenters were also involved in the attack, including 'DC Brigade', 'Patriot Boys of North Texas', and 'B Squad'.
+The B Squad and DC Brigade conspired with the Proud Boys and Oath Keepers.
+Three Percenters' participation in the attack prompted one of the remaining national groups to dissolve, stating in a final message that other Three Percenter groups' actions had cast the movement in a "negative light".

 Indictments and sentences

-Guy Reffitt, from Wylie, TX and a member of the Three Percenters was present at the January 6 United States Capitol attack wearing body armor and carrying a handgun and plastic handcuffs on the Capitol grounds with the intent to remove House speaker Nancy Pelosi and Senate majority leader Mitch McConnell from the premises.

-He was referred to as the guy that “lit the match” and helped to ignite the crowd into an “unstoppable force”.
+Guy Reffitt, a member of the Three Percenters from Wylie, Texas, was present at the January 6 United States Capitol attack wearing body armor and carrying a handgun and plastic handcuffs on the Capitol grounds with the intent to remove House speaker Nancy Pelosi and Senate majority leader Mitch McConnell from the premises.
+He was referred to as the guy that "lit the match" and helped to ignite the crowd into an "unstoppable force".
 He was found guilty of five charges and was sentenced to more than seven years in prison.

-In June 2021, four men who identified as members of the Three Percenters, and two other men associated with them, were indicted by a grand jury for "conspiring to obstruct congressional proceedings."
-The indictment alleges that they coordinated travel to Washington D.C. with intent for disruption; some were wearing body armor, tactical gear and at least one carried a knife.
+In June 2021, six men who identified as members of the Three Percenters were indicted by a grand jury for "conspiring to obstruct congressional proceedings."
+The indictment alleges that they coordinated travel to Washington, D.C., with intent for disruption; some were wearing body armor and tactical gear, and at least one carried a knife.
 They alleged they were acting as security for principals such as Trump friend and advisor Roger Stone.
 All have pled not guilty.
 They are: